ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 * vCenter
 * vRealize Log Insight

-The client can manually integrate into the following products, if they have been deployed:
+The client can manually integrate into the following products if they are deployed.
 * vRealize Automation
 * vRealize Business

-vROps collects data from the following:
+vROps collects data from the following items.
-* vSphere - vCenter, Platform Services Controller, vSphere hosts
+* vSphere - vCenter, PSC, vSphere hosts
 * NSX - NSX Manager, NSX Controllers, and NSX Edges
 * vRLI